Simulation of Binary-Single Interactions in AGN Disks II: Merger Probability of Binary Black Holes during Chaotic Triple

 \subsection{Compare to Gas Dynamical Friction}

-HD simulations are very expensive, making it difficult to explore the parameter space.
-An alternative approach is to model the gas effects by gas dynamical friction\,\citep[GDF, ][]{Ostriker1999ApJ}.
+High-resolution HD simulations are computationally expensive, with each simulation requiring 100-400 CPU hours (totaling $\sim$ 200,000 CPU hours for our full suite of 1,800 simulations).
+This substantial computational cost makes extensive parameter space exploration challenging.
+As an alternative approach, we therefore also employ GDF modeling\,\citep[see][]{Ostriker1999ApJ} to investigate gas effects.
 In this subsection, we will compare the statistical results of GDF+$N$-body and HD+$N$-body simulations to verify the feasibility of GDF.

 In the GDF model, the acceleration of the gas acting on the sBH can be given by

 where $\textbf{v}$ is the velocity of the sBH, $\textbf{v}_{\rm K}$ is the local Keplerian velocity of the disk gas around the center SMBH, $x \equiv |\textbf{v}-\textbf{v}_{\rm K}| / c_s$ is the Mach number of the relative velocity between the sBH and the background disk gas.
 The characteristic damping timescale $\tau_0=c_s^3/(4\pi G^2\rho_0 m)$ is determined by the background gas density $\rho_0\,(=\Sigma_0/2H)$, the sound speed $c_s$ and mass $m$ of the sBH.